• Skip to primary navigation

 • Red onion or shallots.
 1 red onion or 2-3 shallots can be substituted for the yellow onion.

-white bowl with curry and brown rice resting on a white napkin with forks nearby.
+Curried chickpeas with spinach and brown rice resting on a white napkin.

 📖 Curry Variations

-• Chickpea and potato curry: Substitute potatoes that have been peeled and diced.
-Add to your skillet when you add the chickpeas, and cook until fork-tender.
+• Chickpea spinach potato curry: Add 2 cups of peeled and diced potatoes to your skillet when you add the chickpeas, and cook until fork-tender.

-• Chickpea and sweet potato curry: Follow the same instructions mentioned above.
+• Chickpea sweet potato curry: Follow the same instructions mentioned above.

 • Make a creamier curry that is more stew-like by adding ½ cup of coconut milk (or your favorite plant-based milk).

-In a food processor or blender, mix the jalapeño, ginger, and garlic until paste forms.
+In a food processor or blender, mix the jalapeño, ginger, and garlic until paste forms, or finely chop them by hand.
 Set aside.

 jalapeno, garlic, and ginger, pureed in a food processor.